-School district records shall be housed in the central administration office of the school district.
-It shall be the responsibility of the superintendent to oversee the maintenance and accuracy of the records.
-The following records shall be kept and preserved according to the schedule below:
+School district records are housed in the central administration office of the school district.
+It is the responsibility of the superintendent and board secretary to oversee the maintenance and accuracy of the records.
+The following records are kept and preserved according to the schedule below: